K8Studio v4.0.0 is here.See what changed

 Is K8Studio agent-free?

 Yes.
-K8Studio is fully agent-free.
-It communicates with your cluster exclusively through the Kubernetes API - the same way `kubectl` does.
-No DaemonSet, sidecar, Operator, or CRD is installed in your cluster.
-All data is processed locally on your machine.
-Nothing is sent to K8Studio's servers.
+K8Studio talks to your cluster through the Kubernetes API, the same way kubectl does.
+No DaemonSet, sidecar, Operator, or CRD is installed in your cluster, and your cluster data stays on your machine.

 Does K8Studio work in air-gapped or offline environments?